gidjituser/react-native-gidjit/README.md

 ### 1. Get Scripts
+1. Open your terminal
-1. Copy the two scripts **bundle.sh** and **share.sh** in to your project repo's root or child directory.
+2. Copy the two scripts **bundle.sh** and **share.sh** in to your project repo's root or child directory.
 If you are using Git add this repo as a submodule for best results.
 From the project root, run: `git submodule add https://github.com/gidjituser/react-native-gidjit.git`.
 The following commands assume you added the submodule or copied scripts into subfolder react-native-gidjit.
-2. Run: `chmod +x react-native-gidjit/bundle.sh react-native-gidjit/share.sh`
+3. Run: `chmod +x react-native-gidjit/bundle.sh react-native-gidjit/share.sh`

 ### 2. Bundling and testing
 1. Run: `./react-native-gidjit/bundle.sh -e index.ios.js`, where index.ios.js is your entry-file.
 The entry-file path should be relative to the project root or package.json.
 For more help just type `./react-native-gidjit/bundle.sh -h`